-In the vast majority of situations, parking tickets have no impact on insurance premiums.
-Parking tickets are not treated the same as speeding tickets and other moving violations.
+In the vast majority of situations, parking tickets will not cause any change in your insurance rates.
+Parking tickets are not treated the same as speeding tickets, reckless driving, DUI/DWI’s, and other moving violations.
 Whether you have one parking ticket or 100 parking tickets, you should not notice any difference in insurance premiums.

 In certain situations, however, unpaid parking tickets can impact your insurance.
 Unpaid parking tickets can lower your credit score, for example, or force the DMV to cancel your vehicle registration.

 Do parking tickets increase insurance?
 Below, we’re explaining everything you need to know about parking tickets and insurance rates.